ba1azs/noaway/README.md

 Press Enter

-Copy the files into the opened folder.
+Copy the scroll.ps1 and the run.bat files into the opened folder.

 👉 The batch file will run automatically the next time you log in.